CBD for IVDD in Dogs

 10. Fenestration

-Woman with her senior dog.
+Woman with her senior dog

 The Potential of CBD for IVDD Dogs

-Dogs have a network of receptors and neurotransmitters that regulate mood, sleep, immune system function, and inflammatory responses.
-This network is known as the endocannabinoid system(ECS) and consists of:
+Dogs have a network of receptors and neurotransmitters that regulates mood, sleep, immune function, and inflammation.
+This is known as the endocannabinoid system (ECS).

-• Enzymes that break down endocannabinoids after they've served their purpose
+• Enzymes that break down endocannabinoids

 Supporting a Healthy Inflammatory Response